Making Tax Digital (MTD) for Small Businesses: What You Need to Know Before April 2026

 ✅ Keep digital records

-Paper records alone will no longer be enough.
+Paper records alone will no longer meet HMRC requirements.

 ✅ Use MTD-compatible software